 Detailed Course Description

-Substantive lectures on negotiation and mediation theory and practice are presented to all students in joint sessions.
+Substantive lectures on the theory and practice of negotiation and mediation are presented to all students in joint sessions.
 However, most of the course is conducted in a workshop setting with role-play exercises in small groups with a maximum of 20 students and two or three faculty members.
-Students are assigned to the small sections by nationality so that each exercise is conducted by participants from different countries.
-The lectures and small section sessions provide standard training in both the theory and basic skills of negotiation and mediation.
+Students are assigned to the small sections by nationality so that exercises are ideally conducted by participants from different countries.
+The lectures and small sections provide standard training in both the theory and basic skills of negotiation and mediation.

-The program courses focuses on negotiation during the first week and mediation in the second week.
-Classes are generally scheduled from 10:00 a.m. to 3:30 p.m. with small breaks during the day and a 90-minute break for lunch.
+The Program focuses on negotiation during the first week and mediation in the second week.
+Classes are generally scheduled from 9:00 a.m. to 3:30 p.m. with small breaks during the day and a 90-minute break for lunch.

-Students receive a Certificate of Advanced Study and Training in Mediation and a Certificate of Advanced Study and Training in Dispute Resolution if they attend the non-compulsory ADR-related components of the program.
-The 40 hours of mediation training meet one of the key requirements to become a certified mediator in Louisiana and a number of other states.
-Note that certification requirements vary by state.
+Students receive a Certificate of Advanced Study and Training in Mediation and a Certificate of Advanced Study and Training in Dispute Resolution.
+The 40 hours of mediation training meet one of the key requirements to become a certified mediator in Louisiana and a number of other states in the U.S. Note that certification requirements vary by state and country.

 Supplemental Academic Activities

-Optional lectures on arbitration and the mediation of political disputes are offered after normal class hours.
+Optional lectures on arbitration and the mediation of political disputes are offered after regular class hours.
 The afternoon lectures in the first week of the program provide a mini-course on international arbitration.
-Outstanding law professors and practitioners with substantial theoretical and practical expertise in the field present the fundamentals and contemporary issues of international commercial arbitration.
+Academics and practitioners with substantial theoretical and practical expertise in the field present the fundamentals and contemporary issues of international commercial arbitration.
 An optional component that focuses on the mediation of political conflicts is offered in the second week.
 This part of the program complements the introduction to the core elements of ADR.
-International experts introduce participants to the characteristics and dynamics of political disputes and share their firsthand experience in the management of constitutional negotiations, peacekeeping missions, labor disputes, conflicts over environmental protection, and other highly controversial and public processes.
-Teaching formats include lectures, panel discussions, and case studies.
+International experts introduce participants to the characteristics and dynamics of political disputes and share their firsthand experience in the management of constitutional transition, peacekeeping missions, labor disputes, conflicts over environmental protection, and other highly controversial and public processes.
+Teaching formats include lectures, panel discussions and case studies.

-Course reading materials, the class schedule and syllabus, past and present faculty bios, photographs from past programs, Berlin maps, and general information about the city will be made available on the Humboldt website.
-Access is password protected.
-Program participants are provided with a username and password as soon as the materials become available.
+Reading materials, the class schedule and syllabus, past and present faculty bios, photographs from past programs, Berlin maps, and general information about the city will be made available via Canvas or sent to non-TLS participants by email ahead of the Program.

-Students applying through Tulane are admitted on a first-come basis.
+A maximum of 60 students are admitted through Tulane on a first-come basis.
 Please apply early to ensure your spot.
-A maximum of 50 U.S. and Canadian law students are admitted through Tulane.
-International students are admitted through Humboldt.
+Additional students are admitted through Humboldt.

 Accommodations are not offered through the program.
-Please utilize the Berlin Housing Recommendations, which feature suggested names of hotels, hostels, and apartments at various price ranges (this information is continuously updated).
+Please utilize the Berlin Housing Recommendations, which provides names of hotels, hostels and apartments at various price ranges (this information is continuously updated).
 The Apartments am Brandenburger Tor has been the most popular housing choice for the past five years.
-To connect with other students and possibly coordinate roommates, join the program's Facebook group 2020 Tulane Law Summer in Berlin!
+Admitted students will receive access to the program’s WhatsApp group.
+Students may use this platform to connect and coordinate with potential roommates prior to the start of the program.
+Students should utilize this WhatsApp group to receive updates from faculty during the program.

 The Berlin Program offers a wide variety of social and cultural activities.
 A fixed meeting point at a hip location is organized every day of the program.
 Students receive a calendar of activities upon arrival in Berlin but here is a preview of what to expect:

-You should arrive in Berlin no later than July 26 and depart no earlier than August 8.
-The final exam is scheduled for 6 p.m. on August 7.
-Please note that final exams cannot be rescheduled.
+You should arrive in Berlin no later than July 21 and depart no earlier than August 3.
+The final exam is scheduled for 6 p.m. on August 2.
+Please note the exam cannot be rescheduled.

-Students are responsible for all travel.
-We recommend researching ticket prices early via competing travel search engines to find the most competitive prices.
+Students are responsible for all travel and strongly advised to purchase travel insurance.
+We recommend researching ticket prices early via competing travel search engines to find the most competitive fares.

 U.S. and Canadian citizens (and citizens of any other country that has a visa-waiver agreement with Germany) will not require a visa for the Berlin Program due to the short time period you will be abroad.
 If you are uncertain about your eligibility to travel without a visa due to your nationality or due to the duration of your travel, you should inquire about the applicable visa prerequisites at a German Consulate-General in your home country.
 Further information can also be obtained at the website of the German Foreign Ministry.